 Learn more: Online Degrees and Programs That Are In-Demand

 These rankings are solely based on which college city reported the least violent and property crimes per 1,000 residents.
 While the most recent FBI crime statistics that include a city’s crime and population data are not infallible, being it a 2019 report only, this information is still the most comprehensive and consistent crime data available today.

-Upon ranking the city, 50% of it comes from the number of property crimes per 1,000 residents, and the other 50% by the number of violent crimes per 1,000 residents.
+Upon ranking the city, 50% of it comes from the number of property crimes per 1,000 residents and the other 50% from the number of violent crimes per 1,000 residents.